 What do you do when you want to travel to Greece, but don’t want to fly to Greece?
-Or you just want a new train adventure?
+Or do you just want a new train adventure?
 For my trip to Greece, I decided to take the longer option and take the train to Greece from the Netherlands.
 It turned out to be another amazing train and ferry adventure, that brought me to Greece without flying.
 I’d like to share it with you!

 In this post, I share my experiences on the train from the Netherlands to Greece.
 Of course, there are many different stories and experiences out there, but this is mine.
 I’ll do my best to provide as much general information as possible, including useful links and practical tips, in case you want to experience the same train journey to Greece.